Central Intelligence Agency Fleet Alternative Fuel Use and Vehicle Acquisition Report

 Improve Fuel Economy

-The CIA calculated the fuel economy of its fleet for FY 2005 (July-August-September) using the miles per gallon (mpg) figures from http://www.fueleconomy.gov.
+The CIA calculated the fuel economy of its fleet for FY 2006 using the miles per gallon (mpg) figures from http://www.fueleconomy.gov.
 This standardized listing provides the mpg ratings for most known vehicle types.
-The average mpg per vehicle in CIA's covered fleet for this report was determined to be 18.3 mpg, which demonstrates an increase in mpg when compared to the baseline of 16.8 mpg established in the CIA's FY 1999-2004 report.
+The average mpg per vehicle in CIA's covered fleet for this report was determined to be 18.7358 mpg, which demonstrates an increased mpg when compared to the baseline of 16.8 mpg established in the CIA's FY 1999-2004 reports.
+Note: The http://www.fueleconomy.gov website lists manufacturers' estimated mpg for E85 fuel as less than the estimated mpg for gasoline.

 |Total number of Light Duty (8500 GVWR)